 In fact, when it comes to cold weather golf tips, everything boils down to one important truth: if you don’t break a sweat while getting dressed, you haven’t dressed warmly enough.

 What to wear for cold weather golf

 And that’s alright.
-Your is prepared for playing golf in the winter, and the warmth of your home is the perfect gauge to make sure you’ve bundled properly.
+Your cold-weather gear is prepared for playing golf in the winter, and the warmth of your home is the perfect gauge to make sure you’ve bundled properly.
 When you feel too hot while getting dressed, you know you’re ready for playing golf in the cold.

 With layers, you run the risk of limiting your own mobility, so make sure everything you wear has a bit of flexibility.
 This is going to be crucial no matter what your golf swing looks like.
 Because if we’re thinking about the best way to play golf in the winter, we still want to play relatively good golf.
 A combination of the following tips will make for a great round, no matter the temperature.